 This only happens when you have a focused plan of how to go about your important tasks.
 Time management helps you ensure that spontaneous tasks you are occupied with don’t cost you later.

 20. Explore New Learning Opportunities

-Thomas Edison says, “Time is really the only capital that any human being has, and the only thing he can’t afford to lose.”
+Thomas Edison says, “Time is the only capital any human being has, and the only thing he can’t afford to lose.”

 If you’re constantly running behind on your schedule and are stressed out because of unmet deadlines, you are unlikely to spot learning opportunities even if they are right in front of you!

 Effective time management means you can maintain a healthy mental state.
 As your mind isn’t overburdened or overly occupied by this and that, you can identify the chances of learning that will lead to eventual growth.

 Time management essentially leads to time-saving.
 You have more hours on your hands.
 You might invest that time into a short course leading to professional development.
 Or you can dedicate yourself to a hobby and later pursue it as a side venture.

 We know many successful people who turned their hobbies into profitable side projects.
 All it takes is learning, getting better at what you do, and realizing your potential to the fullest.
 The more you learn, the more you grow.
 The greater you know about your industry and company, the brighter your chances of leaving a positive impression on the C-suite.

 21. Cement Self-Discipline

 “You cannot manage your time; you can only manage yourself,” says Peter Drucker, one of the foremost thinkers on management theory and practice.